Linhk1606/generals.io-Node.js-Bot/README.md

 ## Example

-[This](https://bot.generals.io/replays/rxMQBqZ5c) is the replay of two latest version of ReqwAI bots' battle.
+[This](https://bot.generals.io/replays/rxMQBqZ5c) and [this](https://bot.generals.io/replays/BxbPY9-c9) are the replays of two latest version of ReqwAI bots' battle.